ocpp-balanz/balanz-ui/README.md

 While the UI is primarily intended for a normal-size browser screen, it is possible to access most screen also from a smaller device (e.g. a mobile phone).

+A brief guide for the UI is contained within the general balanz documentation, head to [rtd](http://balanz.rtfd.io/).

 ## Installation